BloomTech-Labs/Studium-BE/README.md

 ### Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).
+These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426)

-## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the frontend of our project.